-Detonation nanodiamonds with ultra-pure surfaces thanks to a combination of chlorine and fluorine gas treatment
+Detonation nanodiamonds with ultrapure surfaces through a combined chlorine and fluorine gas treatment

 Abstract

-Achieving highly-purified surface of nanodiamonds of calibrated size is of great interest considering the wide range of applications requiring a perfect control for maximizing their properties and resulting performances.
-However, the existing purification methods involving strong acids and oxidants suffer from a lack of selectivity since they can attack the nanodiamonds and add new contaminants to the sample.
-In this work, a highly-selective gas-phase approach which combines two halogen gases (chlorine and fluorine) is successfully developed.
-First, a treatment under elemental chlorine at 650 °C for 1 h is able to remove all the inorganic impurities except silica.
-The second step consists of a thermal treatment under elemental fluorine (at 520 °C for 12 h) which is shown to eliminate both silica and surface impurities (disorganized sp2 layers, the oxygen- and hydrogen-containing functional groups) of size-calibrated detonation nanodiamonds.
-The resulting cleaned diamond surface is covered by carbon-fluorine bonds, only.
-An in-depth investigation by several complementary techniques including in-situ characterizations allows determining the chemical reactions playing the major role for the manifest highly efficient impurity removal.
-Formation of fluorinated gases such as HF, CF4, C2F6 is evidenced along with that of silicon fluorides such as SiF4.
-The role of fluorine as stabilizing (“passivating”) agent of the surface is proposed by analogy with fluorinated diamane.
-These detonation nanodiamonds with an ultra-pure surface show a remarkable thermal stability with a combustion temperature upshifted up to 225 °C compared to the raw detonation nanodiamonds.
-These findings open the way to extend broadly the use of detonation nanodiamonds for applications in harsh reaction conditions for which most of the nanomaterials are strongly limited.
+Achieving a highly purified surface of nanodiamonds of a calibrated size is of great interest considering the wide range of applications requiring perfect control for maximizing their properties and resulting performance.
+However, existing purification methods, involving strong acids and oxidants, suffer from a lack of selectivity because they can attack nanodiamonds and add new contaminants to the sample.
+In this work, a highly selective gas-phase approach that combines two halogen gases (chlorine and fluorine) is successfully developed.
+First, a treatment under elemental chlorine at 650 °C for 1 h is able to remove all inorganic impurities except silica.
+Second, a thermal treatment under elemental fluorine (at 520 °C for 12 h) is used to eliminate both silica and surface impurities (disorganized sp2 layers and oxygen- and hydrogen-containing functional groups) from size-calibrated detonation nanodiamonds.
+The resulting cleaned diamond surface is covered by carbon–fluorine bonds only.
+An in-depth investigation using several complementary techniques, including in situ characterizations, allows determination of the chemical reactions playing a major role in the manifested highly efficient impurity removal.
+The formation of fluorinated gases such as HF, CF4, and C2F6 is evidenced along with that of silicon fluorides such as SiF4.
+The role of fluorine as a stabilizing (“passivating”) agent for the surface is proposed by comparison with fluorinated diamane.
+These detonation nanodiamonds with an ultrapure surface show remarkable thermal stability, with a combustion temperature up to 225 °C higher than that of raw detonation nanodiamonds.
+These findings open the way to broadly extend the use of detonation nanodiamonds for applications requiring harsh reaction conditions, for which most nanomaterials are strongly limited.

 Supplementary files